-You can find pirated copies of books online in a few seconds, but do you think about malware in free PDF ebooks?
+You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

-Free ebooks abound in many perfectly legal forms in PDF, Epub, Kindle Mobi, and RTF.
+Free ebooks are available in various perfectly legal formats, including PDF, EPUB, Kindle MOBI, and RTF.

-So why are there now so many “download ebooks for free” sites offering free PDF books?
+So why are there now so many “download ebooks for free” sites offering free books?

-In some cases, it is based on a belief that all books should be free and that authors wanting to get paid are elitists.
+In some cases, it is based on the belief that all books should be free and that authors who want to get paid are elitists.

 An article in the Guardian explains how one large site, OceanofPDF, was closed down.